 Lough believes that women’s presence in sports is a necessity.
 According to Lough, women student-athletes have been proven to economically benefit companies.
 She also noted that they are proven to be fast learners, disciplined and have an incredible work ethic.
 On a global scale, this inclusion increases creativity and profits in the workplace.

 Women control “85 percent of all consumer spending and are 47 percent of the workforce,” according to Lough.
 If they are able to work more in the sports industry, the impact could be massive.

 Later, Lorenda A. Holston, Colorado State University graduate assistant for Diversity and Inclusion in Athletics, discussed the isolation experienced by black student-athletes on college campuses.

 Holston focused on the commonly held notion that black student-athletes are indifferent to academics and are defined solely by their role as student-athletes.
 Of the 400 student-athletes at CSU, 99 are black.

 Holston recalled one instance from her first year at CSU as a student-athlete.

 “I walked into the classroom and felt like everyone was looking at me,” Holston said.
 “It dawned on me that I was the only black person in the space and I was wearing all team-issued gear, so not only did they see that I was a student-athlete, I was a black student-athlete.”

 Imagery is a large contributor to this stereotype, Holston said.
-Student-athletes are commonly introduced to their university with polished images of them in their team uniforms with their positions listed.
+Student-athletes are commonly introduced to their university with polished images of them in their custom uniforms with their positions listed.
 This communicates that the students are there to be athletes above all else, Holston said.

 Holston also introduced the concept of “academic clustering”.
 Academic clustering is the grouping of student-athletes into one major or school at a university, whether it be a less academically rigorous field or something that fits well with athletic schedules.